elcarosol/asset-upload-arweave-public/readme.md

 then just add your assets/metadata (change the import names or change your file names to match) your good to go, run the file and your off to the races saving 30 sol

+then all you have to do after upload is copy the config file over to your candy machine and deploy the smart contract

 # Pull Template

 # Description